looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 deployments without redeploying them.
 For example, the following command scales the pool of Locust worker pods to 20:

         $ kubectl scale deployment/lw-pod --replicas=20

+### Updating the test

+Since the test script is a part of the container you build and deploy any updates to the test script will require building and deploying a new container.
+This process has been automated with an `update` command.
+Make your required changes to the test script and then run the following command:

+    $ ./loadtester update <tag>

+This will rebuild the container and execute the correct steps to update the kubernetes deployment.
+These changes will be available immediately upon completion of the command - no need to redeploy the ingress or wait for DNS this time around!

+> Note: You must provide a unique tag to trigger a rebuild - attempting to use the same tag will result in an error.
+> Consider using a tag that includes a version number.
+When you first deploy the load tester it automatically creates a
+> tag of 'v1' so one good option is to simply increment the number, e.g. 'v2', 'v3', etc. The exception to this rule is
+> using the 'latest' tag which will always be accepted and automatically trigger a rebuild, per Docker and Kubernetes
+> convention.

 ### Monitoring